luxonis/depthai-python/docs/source/tutorials/code_samples.rst

 - :ref:`Stereo Depth from host` - Generates stereo depth frame from a set of mono images from the host
 - :ref:`Stereo Depth Video` - An extended version of **Depth Preview**
 - :ref:`RGB Depth alignment` - Displays RGB depth aligned frames

+.. rubric:: PointCloud

+- :ref:`PointCloud Visualization` - Creates point cloud from depth frames and displays it using Open3D

 .. rubric:: Sync Node